 Escalation procedures: disputes within a single jurisdiction

-- Should a dispute within a single jurisdiction not be able to be resolved by the relevant Domain Provider, it should be escalated through governance mechanisms within that jurisdiction, or referred to the Digital Transformation Agency (DTA).
+- Should a dispute within a single jurisdiction not be able to be resolved by the relevant Domain Provider, it should be escalated through governance mechanisms within that jurisdiction, or referred to the gov.au Registrar, the Australian Government Department of Finance (Finance).

 Escalation procedures: disputes across multiple jurisdictions

-- Should a dispute across multiple jurisdictions not be able to be resolved between relevant Domain Provider contact(s), it should be referred to the DTA.
-If a dispute in the above circumstances cannot be resolved by the DTA, it may be escalated to the Domain Consultative Committee or, if necessary, the Online and Communications Council.
+- Should a dispute across multiple jurisdictions not be able to be resolved between relevant Domain Provider contact(s), it should be referred to the Finance.
+If a dispute in the above circumstances cannot be resolved by the Finance, it may be escalated to the Domain Consultative Committee or, if necessary, the Online and Communications Council.

 Escalation procedures: disputes involving parties outside of the gov.au domain